Sammy Gravano: Colombo associate

 The Mafia had a longstanding presence in Bensonhurst via the Profaci family, which evolved into the Colombo family.
 Despite his father's attempts to dissuade him, Gravano, like many of his Ramper colleagues, drifted into La Cosa Nostra.
 He first became associated with the Mafia in 1968 through his friend Tommy Spero, whose uncle "Shorty" (also named Tommy) Spero was an associate of the Colombo family under future boss, Carmine "the Snake" Persico.
 Gravano was initially involved in crimes such as larceny, hijacking, and armed robbery.
 He quickly moved into racketeering, loansharking, and running a lucrative poker game in the back room of an after-hours club, of which he was part owner.

-Gravano became a particular favorite of family boss Persico, who used Gravano to picket the Manhattan headquarters of the Federal Bureau of Investigation (FBI) as part of Joe Colombo’s Italian-American Civil Rights League initiative.
-Gravano's rise was so sudden that it was generally understood that he would be among the first to become made when the Cosa Nostra's membership books were reopened (they had been closed since 1957).
+Gravano became a particular favorite of family boss Persico, who used Gravano to picket the Manhattan headquarters of the Federal Bureau of Investigation (FBI) as part of Joe Colombo's Italian-American Civil Rights League initiative.
+Gravano's rise was so sudden that it was generally understood that he would be among the first to become made when the mafia’s membership books were reopened (they had been closed since 1957).

-In 1970, Gravano committed his first murder—that of Joseph Colucci, a fellow Spero associate with whose wife Tommy Spero was having an affair.
-Gravano described the experience thusly:
+In 1970, Gravano committed his first murder, that of Joseph Colucci, a fellow Spero associate with whose wife Tommy Spero was having an affair.
+Gravano described the experience: